gurmeetk75/Lets-gtalk/README.md

 # lets-gtalk
-A template for react apps.
-Mobile compatible header and footers, ready to use .
+A react app which is Mobile compatible, ready to use .